 Understanding that your body's response is an automatic protective mechanism—not something within your conscious control—is the first empowering step toward recovery.
 The good news is that with compassionate, knowledgeable support, your body and brain can be gently guided to unlearn these involuntary responses.
 Through structured therapeutic approaches, including desensitization, relaxation techniques, and emotional support, you can retrain your nervous system to associate intimacy with safety rather than fear.

-Healing from vaginismus is absolutely possible.
+easing from vaginismus is absolutely possible.
 Recognizing this condition for what it is—a natural but maladaptive protective response—is your first step toward reclaiming your confidence, comfort, and sense of freedom in intimacy.